 During his second term, President Bush pursued multiple free trade agreements and appointed John Roberts and Samuel Alito to the Supreme Court.
 However, his efforts to bring about major changes to Social Security and immigration laws faced challenges in Congress.
 Bush faced criticism for his handling of Hurricane Katrina and the dismissal of U.S. attorneys in 2006, which contributed to the Democrats regaining control of Congress.

 Legacy and Post-Presidential Life

-After completing his second term in office, President Bush returned to his home state of Texas, where he has maintained a relatively low profile.
-Throughout his presidency, he experienced both high approval ratings, especially in the aftermath of the September 11 attacks, and low ratings during the 2007–2008 financial crisis.
-While public opinion of Bush has improved since he left office, scholars generally rate his presidency as below average.
+After completing his second term, George W. Bush returned to Texas, maintaining a relatively low profile.
+Throughout his presidency, he experienced both high approval ratings after the 9/11 attacks and low ratings during the 2007–2008 financial crisis.
+While public opinion of Bush has improved since leaving office, scholars have generally rated his presidency as below-average.